-When was your last vacation?
+When was your last vacation or Midwest roadtrip?
 Could you use a vacation right now?
 Have your past vacations left you financially spent?
-Have you tabled future vacations because of the risk of flying and the pandemic?
+Have you tabled vacations because of the risk of flying and the pandemic?
 Enough.

-Road tripping in the Midwest solves all of the above.
-Here’s the deal: Midwest road trips make us happy and we think they will you, too.
+Taking Midwest roadtrips are the answer.
+Midwest roadtrips make us happy and we think they will you, too.
 We are definitely less cranky when we have frequent trips to look forward to.
 Plus, being adventurous on road and off translates into better marital bonding, if you can read between the roadmap lines.

-We’re here to sell you on how to milk the Midwest for all it’s worth without spending your entire savings like we felt we were doing during 2016, 2017, and 2018.
+We’re here to sell you on how to milk the Midwest roadtrips for all they’re worth without spending your entire savings like we felt we were doing during 2016, 2017, and 2018.